Zero Maze Test

 These studies have followed two paradigms: conditioned studies and non-conditioned studies.
 For conditioned studies, subjects interact with an object that they have learned to associate with a specific emotional response.
 These include conditioned fear (in which the subjects learn to avoid harmful stimuli.
 Think of that horrible Baby Albert experiment) and approach-avoidance conflicts (in which the study’s events have both positive and negative events, a little like marriage).

-Non-conditioned studies do not involve learning responses, and can be said to be more “realistic”.
+Non-conditioned studies do not involve learning responses and can be said to be more “realistic”.
 An example of this is the light-dark paradigm, which is built around rat’s’ natural aversion to brightly lit areas.

 Now for the zero maze: this funhouse of science is built with a circular design and consists of four sections that are both walled and unwalled.
-As well as examining the neurological and psychological bases of anxiety, researchers must also take into account the mazes’ environmental factors, especially since this maze is built around animals’ fears of open spaces and heights (spending time more time in open spaces means less anxiety, according to most research).
+As well as examining the neurological and psychological basis of anxiety, researchers must also take into account the mazes’ environmental factors, especially since this maze is built around animals’ fears of open spaces and heights (spending time more time in open spaces means less anxiety, according to most research).

-In the current study, Heredia, Torrente, Colomina and Domingo (2013) decided to examine the most common and studied strain of anxiety, C57BL/6J, in a pharmacological context, and the reliability of the measures used in doing so.
+In the current study, Heredia, Torrente, Colomina, and Domingo (2013) decided to examine the most common and studied strain of anxiety, C57BL/6J, in a pharmacological context, and the reliability of the measures used in doing so.

 To do this, they exposed healthy male mice to three drugs: chlordiazepoxide (CLZ), a drug that inhibits anxiety (a bravery drug); picrotoxine, a drug that promotes anxiety (a little like the fear gas in Batman); and methylphenidate, a stimulant.
 A control group was given a saline solution.